MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 1. You can select **Save** to save your Calculation profile.
 Then click on **Done.**

-    >[!NOTE] **Note:** In this scenario, the values seen in the preview may be different than the image below.
+    **Note:** In this scenario, the values seen in the preview may be different than the image below.
 If your preview does not show up, it is OK.**

     ![image](./Images/Lab03/image48.svg)